Football hooliganism

 Hooligans who have the time and money may follow national teams to away matches and engage in hooligan behaviour against the hooligans of the home team.
 They may also become involved in disorder involving the general public.
 While national-level firms do not exist in the form of club-level firms, hooligans supporting the national team may use a collective name indicating their allegiance.

-Behaviour

-Football hooliganism involves a wide range of behaviour, including: